ramadatta/CPgeneProfiler/README.md

 ##### **Synopsis**

-1) **CPgeneProfiler** package checks for a list of CarbaPenamase (CP) genes from a list of genome assemblies provided in fasta file format.
-The CP genes are derived from ARG-annot database.
+1) **CPgeneProfiler** package checks for a list of CarbaPenamase (CP) genes from a list of genome assemblies provided in FASTA file format.
+The CP genes are derived from NCBI Bacterial Antimicrobial Resistance Reference Gene Database.

-2) It reports the profile of all the CP genes available in the genome assemblies in the format of simple heatmap.
+2) It reports the profile of all the CP genes available in the genome assemblies in the form of simple heatmap.

 3) Apart from this, it also reports the presence of cocarriage of CP genes within an assembly.